-- (a) Ancillary buildings are to be minor buildings, integrated into the landscaped open space area of the dwelling, with the floor area of all ancillary buildings on an allotment not exceeding 10% of the allotment size. - (b) The wall height of the ancillary buildings on a property boundary shall not exceed 2.1m. - (c) The maximum height of ancillary buildings is not to exceed 2.4m. - (d) The design of the roof of ancillary buildings should not conflict aesthetically with the design of the principal building on the site or with adjoining development.
+- (a) Ancillary buildings are to be minor buildings, integrated into the landscaped open space area of the dwelling, with the floor area of all ancillary buildings on an allotment not exceeding 10% of the allotment size. - (b) The wall height of the ancillary buildings on a property boundary shall not exceed 2.1m.
+Maximum wall height must not adversely impact on the amenity of a neighbouring property.

+- (c) The maximum height of ancillary buildings is not to exceed 2.4m. - (d) The design of the roof of ancillary buildings should not conflict aesthetically with the design of the principal building on the site or with adjoining development.